Categories

 This information is shared to help you give some thought to how to better protect your skin.
 Often we are blindsided with skin reactions.
 With why you got a sunburn today, when your usually don’t.

-This information may explain what is happening with your family and why they have occasional flare-ups on their skin.
+A change of medication may explain what is happening with your family and why they have occasional flare-ups on their skin.

 We seem to have more concern for the sun in the summer, this is probably because it is warmer and we associate heat and sun.